cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/webview.md

 }
 ```

-#### Note: Cross domain issues on Web platform need to be resolved by yourself
+#### Note: Cross-domain issues on Web platform need to be resolved by you, the developer.

 ### WebView internal pages call external code

-At present, the mechanism of Android and IOS is to determine whether the key of URL prefix is the same as that of the URL prefix by intercepting the jump, and then callback if the same.
+The current mechanism used by Android and iOS is to determine if the keywords in the URL prefix are the same, and if they are, then a callback is made.

 1. Setting the URL prefix keyword through `setJavascriptInterfaceScheme`
 2. The callback function is set by `setOnJSCallback`, and the function parameter is URL